learn-academy-2020-echo/week-4-assessment-summer-cook/interview-questions.md

 1. Are Ruby methods accessors or mutators?

-  Your answer: Most ruby methods are accessors and do not change the information permanently.
+  Your answer: Most ruby built-in methods are accessors and do not change the information permanently.
+You can usually still look at the original piece of info & the output that changes it.

   This is in contrast to Javascript, because JS methods/functions usually work on a variable and change it permanently.

-  If you want to permanently change a variable in ruby, you can use the bang operator
+  If you want to permanently change a variable in ruby, you can use the bang operator at the end of a method.

   Researched answer:
   Accessor methods are known as getter methods, and mutator methods are setter methods.